 The brighter screen made a noticeable difference in direct sunlight.
 Dog icons and terrain details were easier to read at a glance while walking.

 By the end of the trip, the verdict was clear: for serious hunters who take frequent multi-day trips, the Alpha 300’s quality-of-life improvements add up fast.
+Garmin’s support portal confirms that the Alpha 300 firmware receives quarterly updates with improved satellite acquisition algorithms.
 For a deeper look at real-world performance, check out our full Garmin Alpha 300 review.

-How the Alpha Series Compares to Garmin Astro
+How Does the Alpha Series Compare to Garmin Astro?

 The Garmin Alpha line combines tracking and training in one device.
 The Astro 900 and Astro 430 are tracking-only handhelds with no stimulation or training features.